Lorenzo Brino Dead, ‘7th Heaven’ Child Star Dies At 21 After Car Crash

 Brino’s accident remains under investigation by the San Bernardino County Sheriff’s Department major accident investigation team.

-As TMZ noted in the story about his fatal car crash, Brino was one of a quadruplet that all appeared on the show on a rotating basis as infants.
+As TMZ noted in the story about his fatal car crash, Brino was one of the quadruplets that appeared on the show on a rotating basis as infants.

 “When Lorenzo first appeared on the show — when Annie Camden gave birth — it was one of the most-watched episodes of the series,” the report noted.

-Recently, 7th Heaven star Beverly Mitchell pitched an idea for a reboot of the show, but it was not clear if there was a project in the works or if Brino would have been involved.
+Recently, 7th Heaven star Beverley Mitchell, who portrayed Lucy Camden, pitched an idea for a reboot of the show, but it was not clear if there was a project in the works or if Brino would have been involved.

 Brino Left Show Business After 7th Heaven

 Brino’s career in show business did not go on after his time on the television show.
-As Entertainment Weekly noted in a “Where Are They Now?” special feature, Lorenzo eventually garnered the majority of the screentime among his three siblings, but appeared to stop acting once the show ended its run in 2007.
+As Entertainment Weekly noted in a “Where Are They Now?” special feature, the child star eventually garnered the majority of the screentime among his three siblings but appeared to stop acting once the show ended its run in 2007.

+“Now in their late teens, Nikolas and Lorenzo Brino played the Camdens’ two youngest children, twins David and Sam, who were born during the series’ third season,” the report noted.